MingSun-Tse/smilelogging/README.md

 Here we use the official [PyTorch ImageNet example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) to give an example.

 ```
-# add this in your main function, somewhere proper.
+# add this at the head of code
 from smilelogging import Logger

 # replace argument parser